Two Paths to Obtaining an EB-5 Investor Visa

 For overseas applicants, the process encompasses several steps:

-2. Preparation of Legal Documents: Engaging a U.S.-licensed immigration attorney is crucial for properly documenting the legal source of your investment funds.
-At our firm, we have extensive experience in guiding clients through this process, ensuring that funds from sources such as professional income, property sales, or inheritance are thoroughly and legally documented.
-Our expertise in immigration law can offer you essential support and peace of mind during your investment journey
+- Preparation of Legal Documents: Engaging a U.S.-licensed immigration attorney is crucial for properly documenting the legal source of your investment funds.
+We have extensive experience in guiding clients through this process, ensuring that funds from sources such as professional income, property sales, or inheritance are thoroughly and legally documented.

-4. Consulate Interview Preparation and Process: Upon approval, the case moves to the National Visa Centre.
+- Consulate Interview Preparation and Process: Upon approval, the case moves to the National Visa Center.
 Within 6-8 months, an interview is scheduled, where various aspects of your investment and the project’s progress are reviewed.

 For U.S.-based applicants, the process includes: